 Keep in mind that some supplies could be shared among two or more people if needed so one person may want to carry extra food rather than their own camp stove for example.
 If you live in a harsher climate you may want to invest in a better tent.

-- Emergency Bivy Sack $8 If you want a bivy made for long term emergencies I recommend the SOL Longer Escape Bivy which comes in at $42.
+- Emergency Bivy Sack.
+If you want a bivy made for long term emergencies, I recommend the SOL Longer Escape Bivy.

 - Food & Beverage (Freeze dried is best in terms of weight and quality) – At least 7 days worth of food is advisable) I am going to give a range here because this is something that varies so much based on how much you are willing to rough it and special diet needs.
 So for 7 days I am going to say $50-$100

-- Several Emergency Blankets $2 at $1 each when you buy a pack of 10
+- Several Emergency Blankets a few bucks each when you buy a pack of 10

-- Medical Kit with additional supplies like Benydryl and Blood Stop Powder $40
+- Medical Kit with additional supplies like Benydryl and Blood Stop Powder.

 In total, my bag comes in at $350-$450 but that is allowing for some extra items that you may not care about like the tactical pen or radio.
 There are other areas where you could cut back as well like not having a radio or spending less on your medical kit.